Antivirus software, also known as anti-malware software, is computer software used to prevent, detect, and remove malicious software.

 - Be cautious while downloading files and apps

-A complete protection is ensured with regular live updates, Daily Scan and full scan of servers and computers.
+Complete protection is ensured with regular live updates, Daily Scan, and a full scan of servers and computers.

 We recommend using AV Defender from Bitdefender for business:

 The Raising Security Issues in 2016

 - #1 Business Security Software: against cyber-threats and 2-way firewall prevent unauthorized access to private data